 There’s a provision in Texas law that allows harmed partners to file a tort claim in their divorce petition.
 It gives them the right to ask the court to punish the straying spouse for the pain they have caused, which can be financial compensation.
 The injured spouse has the burden of proving to the court that the actions of the straying partner were more than just an affair.
 Such proof can be, for instance, citing instances when the adulterous spouse brought the paramour home deliberately to hurt their spouse.

 Relationships today are held by a thin thread as many people seek bliss outside their marriages, leading to a rise in number of divorce cases due to adultery.
 If you have problems to do with fidelity in your marriage, avoid taking matters into your hands by resorting to violence or trying to play ‘lawyer’ in your own case.
 Consult renowned family court lawyers at 123 Divorce Company in Texas.
-We offer free consultation to discuss your case and give you a clear picture on how to proceed to get justice.
+We offer 30 minute consultation for only $100 to discuss your case and give you a clear picture on how to proceed to get justice.
 To hire best divorce lawyers in Texas, fill out our contact form and we will get in touch with you, shortly.
 You can also give us a call at 214.599.9979.